 Questions?

 This is a living article.
-If you have a question about rates that isn't answered here - ask Jeff directly.
+If you have a question about rates that is not answered here, ask Jeff directly.
 Questions that come up frequently get added to the next update.